youngkaneda/java-event-sourcing/README.md

 // and the logs will be printed
 ```

-This project use a message broker to share the events that happen and propagate them to the read database, to make it more easy to configure, was used a docker container to run a [ActiveMQ](http://activemq.apache.org/) broker, the respective dockerfile used can be found in [this](https://github.com/juanpablolvl99/alpine-activemq-dockerfile) link.
+This project use a message broker to share the events that happen and propagate them to the read database, to make it more easy to configure, was used a docker container to run a [ActiveMQ](http://activemq.apache.org/) broker, the port used by this project to bind to the docker exposed port is **5555**.

+The respective dockerfile used can be found in [this](https://github.com/juanpablolvl99/alpine-activemq-dockerfile) link.

 ## Future additions